THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 The Group has an integrated Enterprise Risk Management (ERM) model inspired by international best practices, involving the entire corporate organisation and governance bodies, each within its sphere of competence.
 According to the field’s guidelines and best practices, the main objective of ERM activities is to ensure optimal identification, measurement, management and monitoring of company risks.

 The risks identified may be internal or external to the Group.
 In particular, external risks of this latter kind are linked to the industry and market context, as well as to the perception of all stakeholders of the Group’s way of operating.
-The enterprise risk management model classifies risks into four categories:
+The Enterprise Risk Management model classifies risks into four categories:

 • Strategic Risk